-4.30 Trees and woodlands are an important part of the character of Patching, particularly in the southern part of the parish.
+4.33 Trees and woodlands are an important part of the character of Patching, particularly in the southern part of the parish .
 Protection of trees and woodlands is provided by sections 198-214 of the Town & Country Planning Act 1990, which allow local planning authorities to impose Tree Preservation Orders (TPO) on individual trees, groups of trees, or woodlands.
 The TPO has to be justified by the amenity value of the trees concerned.

-4.31 Trees in conservation areas are afforded interim protection by section 211 of the 1990 Act, so that anyone seeking to do works to trees must notify the local planning authority, who have six weeks to decide whether to allow the works to proceed, or impose a TPO.

-4.32 Ancient woodland (land continuously wooded since at least 1600A.D) is also an important planning interest.
+- 4.34 Trees in conservation areas are afforded interim protection by section 211 of the 1990 Act, so that anyone seeking to do works to trees must first notify the local planning authority, who have six weeks to decide whether to allow the works to proceed, or impose a TPO - 4.35 Ancient woodland (land continuously wooded since at least 1600A.D) is also an important planning interest.
 Much of the woodland in the south of the parish is identified as ancient woodland.
-Whilst this can be taken into account in planning applications, it does not - in itself- provide any statutory protection against felling.

-4.33 The Hedgerow Regulations 1997 require works to hedgerows over 20 metres in length on farmland to be notified to the local planning authority, who may then decide whether to impose a Hedgerow Retention Order if the hedgerow concerned is of historical, archaeological or nature conservation interest
+Whilst this can be taken into account in planning applications, it does not - in itself- provide any statutory protection against felling. - 4.36 The Hedgerow Regulations 1997 require works to hedgerows over 20 metres in length on farmland to be notified to the local planning authority, who may then decide whether to impose a Hedgerow Retention Order if the hedgerow concerned is of historical, archaeological or nature conservation interest. - 4.37 Where replacement trees are proposed, applicants are advised that: - replacement tree planting should be with appropriate locally native species, unless there are overriding reasons to do otherwise - new tree plantings should be given sufficient space to develop into their natural size and shape - succession planting should be considered where existing trees are mature or over-mature

-Community action: PLACES 10 - Flood risk and surface water drainage
+Community action: PLACES 13 - Flood risk and surface water drainage

 Land owners will be encouraged to maintain and regularly clear ditches and culverts to minimise the risk of surface water flooding.
 Wider initiatives to reduce surface water run-off from agricultural land will be supported.

-4.34 The great majority of the parish is in Flood Zone 1 (low risk), but the valley bottom from Lower Barpham via Michelgrove down to the A280, the whole A280 corridor along the Long Furlong, and the lowest points in both France Lane and Selden Lane, are at higher risk from surface water flooding.
+4.38 The great majority of the parish is in Flood Zone 1 (low risk), but the valley bottom from Lower Barpham via Michelgrove down to the A280, the whole A280 corridor along the Long Furlong, and the lowest points in both France Lane and Selden Lane, are at higher risk from surface water flooding.